Flight or Fight—How to Get a Flight Delay Refund in Minutes

 Take It Easy and Let DoNotPay Handle Day-to-Day Problems

 There’s a lot more to DoNotPay than simply refunding flight delays.
 Our handy robot lawyer app helps people lower their bills, dispute parking tickets, and even sue harassers.
 If you’re not sure how to stop robocallers or get rid of cyberstalkers, DoNotPay has your back.
-You would think that the world’s first AI lawyer app would have more to offer—and it does!
+You would think that our app would have more to offer—and it does!
 We help users with a wide array of daily tasks so that they don’t have to waste too much of their time.

 - Fighting speeding tickets